 MKTG 244 Introduction to Web Analytics (Google Analytics).
 Students learn fundamentals of Web Analytics through hands-on exposure to the Google Analytics platform.
 Concepts and skills include learning how Web Analytics can provide insight on website visitors and their behavior, and the importance of monitoring ROI (return on investment).
 Students are exposed to current trends and viewpoints in Web Analytics to help develop critical-thinking and strategic ability, and to understand the importance of the insights that analytics can provide and how it can inform clients' strategic marketing plans.
-Credit cannot be earned in both MKTG 244 and MKTG 345.
+Credit cannot be earned in both MKTG 244 and ness curriculum.
+Prerequisite: Varies based upon the specific topic being explored.
 3 semester credit hours.